Vinaře: Geography

 Vinaře is located about 17 km east of Kutná Hora and 23 km southwest of Pardubice.
 It lies in an agricultural landscape of the Central Elbe Table.
 The highest point is at 296 m above sea level.
 The Doubrava River briefly crosses the municipal territory in the west.

 History

 The first written mention of Vinaře is from 1192, when half of the village was donated to the Teutonic Order.
 In 1242, the order acquired the second half of the village.
 In 1420, Vinaře was annexed to the Lichnice estate and acquired by the Trčka of Lípa family.
-From the end of the 16th century until the establishment of a sovereign municipality in 1850, Vinaře belonged to the Žleby estate.
+From the end of the 16th century until the establishment of an independent municipality in 1850, Vinaře belonged to the Žleby estate.

 The village of Vinice was founded around 1784 by Count Adam Auersperg.
 It was established on the site of the former village of Drbohlavy, which disappeared centuries ago.

 Economy

 Vinaře was known for wine growing, but the vineyards almost disappeared during the Thirty Years' War.
 In the second half of the 20th century, the vineyards were restored.
-In the 21st century, there are over 11 ha of vineyards in the municipal territory.
+As of 2024, there are over 11 ha of vineyards in the municipal territory.